MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Formula-driven Supervised Learning; Vision Transformer.
   - <details><summary>Digest</summary> We pre-train ViT without any image collections and annotation labor.
 We experimentally verify that our proposed framework partially outperforms sophisticated Self-Supervised Learning (SSL) methods like SimCLRv2 and MoCov2 without using any natural images in the pre-training phase.
 Moreover, although the ViT pre-trained without natural images produces some different visualizations from ImageNet pre-trained ViT, it can interpret natural image datasets to a large extent.

+- The Low-Rank Simplicity Bias in Deep Networks. [[paper]](https://arxiv.org/abs/2103.10427)
+  - Minyoung Huh, Hossein Mobahi, Richard Zhang, Brian Cheung, Pulkit Agrawal, Phillip Isola.
+  - Key Word: Low-Rank Embedding; Inductive Bias.
+  - <details><summary>Digest</summary> We make a series of empirical observations that investigate and extend the hypothesis that deeper networks are inductively biased to find solutions with lower effective rank embeddings.
+We conjecture that this bias exists because the volume of functions that maps to low effective rank embedding increases with depth.
+We show empirically that our claim holds true on finite width linear and non-linear models on practical learning paradigms and show that on natural data, these are often the solutions that generalize well.

 - Gradient Descent on Neural Networks Typically Occurs at the Edge of Stability. [[paper]](https://arxiv.org/abs/2103.00065) [[code]](https://github.com/locuslab/edge-of-stability)
   - Jeremy M. Cohen, Simran Kaur, Yuanzhi Li, J. Zico Kolter, Ameet Talwalkar. *ICLR 2021*
   - Key Word: Edge of Stability.